Grupo ATV

-Grupo ATV is a media conglomerate Peruvian television communication company created in 2006, which is owned by the conglomerate Albavisión television, owned by Remigio Angel González.
+Grupo ATV is a media conglomerate Peruvian television communication company created in 2006, which is owned by the Albavisión conglomerate, owned by Remigio Ángel González.

 History

 The beginnings

-The group began their training in 2006 when the Andina Television, or ATV (Channel 9), went on to manage the Red Global network, he was taken to the Peruvian broadcaster Genaro Delgado Parker in the same year for debt.
-Later in 2009, the remembered music channel Uranio TV (Channel 15) was converted into a new channel called La Tele aimed at women with soap operas And films only weekends.
+The group began operations in 2006 when the Andina Television, or ATV (Channel 9), went on to manage the Red Global network, he was taken to the Peruvian broadcaster Genaro Delgado Parker in the same year for debt.
+Later in 2009, the historic music channel Uranio TV (Channel 15) was converted into a new channel called La Tele aimed at women with telenovelas in a six-hour daily cycle, with feature films only on weekends.